 Literacy and Recreation Program now available to Delaware County Residents

 Read the StoryWalk Opening Ceremony Press Release here.
-Watch the StoryWalk grand opening speech by Delaware County Councilman Dave White here.
 The StoryWalk project was created by Anne Ferguson of Montpelier, VT and developed in collaboration with the Vermont Bicycle & Pedestrian Coalition (VBPC) and the Kellogg Hubbard Library.
 Delaware County Libraries is proud to be the first library system in the region that offers all of its patrons the StoryWalk project.

 The StoryWalk book will be changed throughout the year, so check our website and social media accounts as we'll be announcing new StoryWalk books.
-Currently in the StoryWalk is Longwood Gardens Community Read selection The Tree Lady, written by H. Joseph Hopkins and illustrated by Jill McElmurry.
+Currently in StoryWalk is Ruby's Birds written by Mya Thompson and illustrated by Claudia Dávila, this year's Longwood Gardens Community Read selection.

 Past StoryWalk Books:

-• Up, Down, and Around written by Katherine Ayres and illustrator Nadine Bernard Westcott from May 2016-October 2016.
+• Up, Down, and Around written by Katherine Ayres and illustrated by Nadine Bernard Westcott from May 2016-October 2016.

 • The Bus for Us by Suzanne Bloom from October 2016-February 2017.